ubports/docs.ubports.com/sdk/apps/qml/QtQuick/AnimatedSprite.rst

 Duration of each frame of the animation.
 Values equal to or below 0 are invalid.

-If `frameRate </sdk/apps/qml/QtQuick/AnimatedSprite#frameRate-prop>`__
+If :ref:`frameRate <sdk_qtquick_animatedsprite#frameRate-prop>` is valid
-is valid then it will be used to calculate the duration of the frames.
+then it will be used to calculate the duration of the frames.
 If not, and frameDuration is valid, then frameDuration will be used.

 Changing this parameter will restart the animation.

 |

+.. _sdk_qtquick_animatedsprite_frameHeight-prop:

 +--------------------------------------------------------------------------+
 |        \ frameHeight : int                                               |
 +--------------------------------------------------------------------------+

 Height of a single frame in this
-`AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites#animatedsprite>`__.
+`AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites/#animatedsprite>`_ .

 May be omitted if it is the only sprite in the file.

 |

+.. _sdk_qtquick_animatedsprite_frameRate-prop:

 +--------------------------------------------------------------------------+
 |        \ frameRate : qreal                                               |